 Thermodynamics is the branch of science that deals with heat and temperature and the inter-conversion of heat and other forms of energy.
 Since thermodynamics deals with the bulk system and does not deal with the molecular constitution of matter, it is known as macroscopic science.

-Some of the examples of thermodynamic systems are washing machine, refrigerator and air-conditioner.
+Some examples of thermodynamic systems are washing machines, refrigerators and air-conditioners.
 Air-conditioner is a closed system that circulates refrigerant inside the system, altering the pressure of the refrigerant at different points to promote the transfer of heat.
-A refrigerator is an open system that absorbs heat from a closed space and passes to a warmer area.
+A refrigerator is an open system that absorbs heat from a closed space and passes it to a warmer area.
 In this article, let us study in detail the thermodynamic system and its types.